 Also next to Atarazanas, Pollos San Juan specialises in roast chicken and chips, but there’s also plenty of other choices on the menu.
 Pastas, meatballs, salads… and they also do set-menus and deliver anywhere in Malaga.

 There are several supermarkets with central locations making them handy for food shopping in Malaga.
 The include:

-This small convenience store has two advantages – it’s bang in the city centre and opens on Sundays.
+These small convenience stores have two advantages – they’re bang in the city centre and open on Sundays.

 This popular Spanish supermarket has three stores in the city centre.
 Supersol has reasonable prices and choice of products, but doesn’t open on Sundays.

 Calle Atarazanas, slightly west of Atarazanas Market.
 Open Monday to Saturday 8.30am to 10pm

 Calle Reding 10, in the heart of La Malagueta.
 Open Monday to Saturday 9am to 10pm

 Calle Cuarteles 49, on the way to the mainline station.
 Open Monday to Saturday 8.30am to 10pm

 Opening hours on public holidays and at Christmas